Swifter1243/ReMapper/DOCS.md

 // This will target the events in the ring lights.
 ```

 Processes are a chain of functions that will run on each event.
-Again some are build in, such as `setType` or `setIDs`, or you can add your own.
+Again some are built in, such as `setType` or `setIDs`, or you can add your own.

 ```js
 new LightRemapper().type(EVENT.RING_LIGHTS).setType(EVENT.CENTER_LASERS).run();